Replace BUCKET_NAME

 Plex is a client/server media player system comprising two main components:

-- The Plex Server application, which is available for Windows, macOS, Linux, and even including some NAS devices.
+- The Plex Server application, which is available for Windows, macOS, Linux, and even some NAS devices.

 - Plex clients that can be either a web-based interface, an application on smart TVs, streaming boxes, or other third-party applications.